modernmt/modernmt/INSTALL.md

 # Option 3 - Installing from source

-Build MMT from source ensures the best performance and it also resolves some issues with hardware compatibility.
+Build MMT from source ensures the best performance and it can also solve some issues with hardware compatibility.
 The following procedure describes how to build MMT from source in an Ubuntu 16.04 environment.

 ## Installing third-party libraries